 William Chambers in Historical Sketch of St Giles commented on the general acquiescence by the several congregations which occupied St Giles and the men of letters in Edinburgh who “complacently saw before their eyes an edifice abounding in some of the finest specimens of fifteenth-century architecture degraded into a collection of wretchedly fetid caverns”.
 Externally it was no better.
 The Painting shows the south face of St Giles prior to the removal of the attached shops.
 The removal of the Krames and the Luckenbooths in 1807-14 revealed the medieval rubble walls of the Church to be in a dreadful state.
 Restoration was urgently required.
 The Government granted £12,600 (well over a million pounds today) towards the repair and restoration which was put in the hands of an architect, William Burn during 1829-33.

 Shortly beforehand, Robert Reid had carried out extensive alterations in Parliament Square during which he refaced the rubble wall of the Parliament House with ashlar sandstone in 1809-12.
 Burn proceeded to do the same to the exterior walls of St Giles in uniformity with the work of Reid.
-All niches on the outside were swept away and a similar ashlar facing was applied together with metal reinforcement of the wall.
+All niches on the outside were swept away and a similar ashlar facing was applied together with a much needed metal reinforcement of the wall.

 Within the Church he raised the roof of the nave by 16 feet.
 The extent of the roof’s elevation can be seen by the marks on the original stonework of the transept.
 It created space which enabled clerestory windows to be inserted to match the chancel.
 In the process it eliminated the ‘vaute’ – the attic space which contained several apartments latterly used as the residence of the bell ringer.